plasmo-foss/fastlane-plugin-safari-web-extension-converter/README.md

 ## About Safari Web Extension Converter

 Uses Apple's `safari-web-extension-converter` via Xcode Command Line tools `xcrun` to convert a Web Extension (i.e. Chrome Extensions) to a Safari Web Extension.
-This was released alongside Xcode 12 at WWDC 2021 with the session [Meet Safari Web Extensions on iOS](https://developer.apple.com/videos/play/wwdc2021/10104).
+The CLI this plugin relies on was released alongside Xcode 12 at WWDC 2021 with the session [Meet Safari Web Extensions on iOS](https://developer.apple.com/videos/play/wwdc2021/10104).
 Supports universal iOS and macOS extensions by default.

 `convert-web-extension` is the entrypoint action that takes a path to a Web Extension and generates an Xcode project.

-This plugin is a component of Plasmo's [Browser Plugin Publisher](https://github.com/plasmo-corp/bpp) for GitHub Actions, the easiest way to publish a cross-platform browser extension.

 ## Usage
 To get started, try it by cloning the repo, running `fastlane install_plugins` and `bundle exec fastlane test`.
 The [example Fastfile](fastlane/Fastfile) describes the plugin usage, and [example](example/) is an example Web Extension.
-The plugin outputs helpful metadata, like warnings for missing extension features in the Safari environment, and the generated project location.
+The plugin outputs helpful metadata, like warnings for missing extension features in the Safari environment, and the generated Xcode project location.

 ```ruby
 convert-web-extension(